aluxnimm/outlookcaldavsynchronizer/README.md

 ### Changelog ###

+#### 2.1.1 ####
+- New features
+	- Add ProfileType for Landmarks.
+- Bug fixes
+	- Avoid sync loops and delete new events, when they represent an invitation from server identity.
+	- Fix event mapping of TRANSP to Outlook BusyStatus and use X-MICROSOFT-CDO-BUSYSTATUS.
+	- Fix Autodiscovery behavior in case of url textbox is empty.

 #### 2.1.0 ####
 - New features
 	- Implement Bulk profile creation to add multiple profiles at once and choose the folder for each discovered server resource (calendar, addressbook and task).